 October sees a shift in

 Cotonou’s weather towards a dry climate, although the rainfall does see a slight increase from the previous month, reaching 127mm (5").
 The daylight duration shortens further to 12 hours, while the daily sunshine duration lengthens to 6.7 hours.
 There is a steady increase noted in both air and sea temperatures; however, the UV index stays consistent at 12 units.
-These elements combine to create a hot and sunny, yet slightly wet climate in Cotonou for the month of October.
+These elements combine to create a hot and sunny, yet slightly wet climate for the month of October.

 Temperature